yuvalbatan/writeups/tryhackme/The_Marketplace.md

 It's probably vulnerable, also it written that this website use MySQL server!

-Let's try find out how much columns are in the tables of this DataBase with SQL injection to the url:
+Let's try find out how much columns are in the tables of this DataBase with SQL injection, I'll add the "order by" payload to the url:
 ```url
 http://10.10.243.219/admin?user=1 order by 1-- -
 ```